Umm el-Qanatir

-Umm el-Qanatir, also spelled Umm el-Kanatir (ام القناطر), recent Israeli name Ein Keshatot (עין קשתות), is a former ancient Jewish synagogue and archaeological site, located on the Golan Heights, in modern-day Israel, whose main phase is dated to the mid-5th–8th centuries.
+Umm el-Qanatir, also spelled Umm el-Kanatir (ام القناطر), known as Ein Keshatot (עין קשתות) in Israel and by settlers, is an archaeological site, located on the Israeli-occupied Golan Heights, whose main phase is dated to the mid-5th–8th centuries.
 Excavations have revealed a Roman-period Pagan and later Jewish settlement, who left behind the ruins of a synagogue when they abandoned the town after it being destroyed by the catastrophic 749 earthquake.
 The archaeological site is located 10 km east of the Dead Sea Transform, and 1 km southwest of Natur.

 Identification attempts based on Jewish sources have led to two possible ancient names: Kantur, mentioned by Rabbi Menachem di Luzano in his book Ma'arikh (16th/early 17th century); and Qamtra, the name of a place mentioned in the Talmud and with a Jewish past dating back to the Byzantine period.